-The Trustees regularly review, and amend when deemed necessary the Statement of Investment Policies and Procedures (SIPP).
-The SIPP was last amended in June 2016 with the most significant changes being the addition of infrastructure and private equity funds as alternate investment vehicles allowed in the portfolio.
-In total, there were 7 amendments made to the document.
+The Trustees regularly review and amend when deemed necessary the Statement of Investment Policies and Procedures (SIPP).
+The SIPP was last amended in June 2017 with some changes to the investment risk section and some minor rewording in the real estate section.

 All the Fund's investments are managed by professional investment managers.
 The investment managers are measured on an ongoing basis and compared to their peers by an independent party.
-The Trustees regularly meet with the investment managers.
+The Trustees regularly meet with all the investment managers.